WiertOmta/Gutenberg/README.md

 # How to use

 Simply include the right stylesheet(s) in your html and load it only for a printer.
-Gutenberg.css is the base stylesheet but there are themes available in the `themes` folder.
+Coster.css is the base stylesheet but there are themes available in the `themes` folder.

-Example with Gutenberg and "old style" theme :
+Example with Coster and "old style" theme :

 ```HTML
 <link rel="stylesheet" href="dist/gutenberg.css" media="print">